adrianceding/binance-proxy/README.md

 ```bash
 docker run --rm -d nightshift2k/binance-proxy:latest
 ```
-ℹ️ Please pay attention to configuring network access, per default the ports `8090` and `8091` are exposed, if you specifiy different ports via parameters, you will need to re-configure your docker setup.
+ℹ️ Please pay attention to configuring network access, per default the ports `8090` and `8091` are exposed, if you specify different ports via parameters, you will need to re-configure your docker setup.
 Please refer to the [docker network documentation](https://docs.docker.com/network/), how to adjust this inside a container.

 ## ⚒️ Installing from source